Deformed SPDE models with an application to spatial modeling of significant wave height: Existence and estimation of -space

-Folding was also a problem using the thin-plate spline parametrization of $\warp^{-1}$ in \citet{lit:sampson}.
-They reported issues with folding and recommended ameliorating this problem by forcing $\warp^{-1}$ to be smooth enough in their parametrization.
-For our model \eqref{eq:SPDEG}, folding is not an issue since $\warp^{-1}$ only acts in a local sense through the value of the Jacobian.
+Thirdly, even given a matrix-valued function $J[\warp^{-1}]$ that is the Jacobian of some function $\warp^{-1}$, $\warp^{-1}$ is not necessarily injective.
+For the sake of the argument, let us consider $\warp^{-1}$ as a mapping $\warp^{-1}:\gspace \to \dspace$, not necessarily injective.
+The inverse function theorem \citep{lit:spivak} states that there exists a differentiable injective function in an open set around a point, $\psp$, if $\determinant{J[\warp^{-1}](\psp)} \neq 0$.
+This is a necessary but unfortunately not sufficient condition to guarantee that $\warp^{-1}$ is injective.
+When $\warp^{-1}$ is not injective we say that $\dspace$ folds, i.e., several points in $\gspace$ maps to the same point in $\dspace$.
+Folding was also a problem using the thin-plate spline parameterization of $\warp^{-1}$ in the original paper of the deformation method~\citep{lit:sampson}.
+They reported issues with folding and recommended ameliorating this problem by forcing $\warp^{-1}$ to be smooth enough in their parameterization.
+For our model folding is not an issue since $\warp^{-1}$ only acts in a local sense through the value of the Jacobian.
 Hence, the inverse function theorem is enough for solutions to the SPDE to behave as intended.
-We only have a problem with folding when the interest lies in $\dspace$ itself.
-It is for us an open question how to find a practically useful parametrization of $H$ or $\warp^{-1}$ in a way that ensures no folding.
+For us, folding is only a problem when the interest lies in properties of $\dspace$ itself.
+It is for us an open question how to find a practically useful parameterization of $\warp^{-1}$ in a way that ensures no folding.

-However, even if the estimated model folds, it should not occur in many places since $H$ is parametrized to vary smoothly.
-It is therefore possible to consider dividing $\gspace$ in to subregions, $\{\gspace_k\}_k$.
+However, even if the estimated model folds, it should not occur in many places since $\tilde{H}$ is parameterized to vary smoothly.
+It is therefore possible to consider dividing $\gspace$ into subregions, $\{\gspace_k\}_k$.
 Each $\gspace_k$ are in turn mapped to a space $\dspace_k$ for which the data behaves as isotropic and stationary.
 Such a division can be used for instance to visualize the behavior of the estimated random field by merging overlapping subsets $\{\dspace_k\}_k$.
-This was done in Figure \ref{fig:mapping} in order to visualize the deformation.
+This was done in Figure~\ref{fig:mapping} in order to visualize the deformation.

 Assuming that the acquired Jacobian matrix is a Jacobian of some function, $\warp^{-1}$, for a two dimensional model, the mapping of points between $\gspace$ and $\dspace$ can be computed as

 where